-Aquara in Victoria West is a 161-unit, five-storey seniors rental apartment and condominium complex with 35 licensed care suites planned for a site situated below a rocky outcrop along the southeast edge of Vic West's Bayview Place development.
+Aquara in Victoria West is a five-storey seniors rental apartment and condominium complex with 35 licensed care suites planned for a site situated below a rocky outcrop along the southeast edge of the Vic West neighbourhoods Bayview Place development.

 Click here to learn how to keep your data current and how to upgrade to a Citified Plus project profile.

 Approximately 2,000 square feet of commercial space will be situated within this building.